LuiseQuoss/ebvcube/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package can be used to easily access the data of the EBV NetCDFs which can be downloaded from the [Geobon Portal](https://portal.geobon.org/).
+This package can be used to easily access the data of the EBV netCDFs which can be downloaded from the [Geobon Portal](https://portal.geobon.org/).
 It also provides some basic visualization.
-Advanced users can build their own NetCDFs with the EBV standard.
+Advanced users can build their own netCDFs with the EBV standard.

-## EBVs - Essential Biodiversity Variables
+## 1. EBVs - Essential Biodiversity Variables

-The EBV NetCDF standard is designed to hold Essential Biodiversity Variables.
+The EBV netCDF standard is designed to hold Essential Biodiversity Variables.
 This concept is further described [here](https://geobon.org/ebvs/what-are-ebvs/).
-An important core element of the EBV NetCDFs is their nested structure.
-All datacubes in the NetCDF are assigned to one metric.
+An important core element of the EBV netCDFs is their nested structure.
+All datacubes in the netCDF are assigned to one metric.
 But this metric can have several entities.
 On top of this hierarchy there can be several scenarios.
 The following block displays an abstract exhausted hierarchy.